 Next you’ll use a small amount of paint to add the bunny to the front of the utensil holder.
 First add two angled lines for ears, followed by a small circle for the head, and then a larger circle for the body.
 After the paint has dried you’ll add a small white circle of paint to create the bunny tail.

-Using your same paint brush dab a small amount of paint to the frayed edges of the holder.
+Using your same paint brush dab a small amount of paint to the frayed edges of the cutlery holder.
 This adds a nice extra pop of color!
-Make sure to do the painting over a scrap paper or on a covered work surface.
+Make sure to do the painting over a scrap paper or on a covered work surface to protect your table.

 Let the paint dry completely.

-Fill your Easter Utensil Holders with your utensils and place at each place setting.
+Fill your DIY Easter place settings with silverware and place at each place setting.
 You can also add a napkin to each holder.
 It would be fun to do the bunnies in different colors or do them all the same to match your dinnerware!
 You could also stencil your guests’ names on the utensil holders and they will double as place cards.
-Leave off the bunny for a utensil holder to use anytime.
+Leave off the bunny for a DIY cutlery holder to use anytime of the year.